 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- Your healthcare provider will talk to you about how to prepare for your D&C. He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+- Your healthcare provider will talk to you about how to prepare for your D&C. He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you which medicines to take or not take on the day of your procedure.
 You may need blood tests before and after your D&C. You may need immune globulin medicine if your blood is Rh-negative, and you had a miscarriage.
 This medicine helps prevent problems with a future pregnancy.

 - You may need a vaginal swab test before your D&C to check for infection.
 Healthcare providers may place medicine in your cervix to help it dilate.
 This medicine may be inserted 1 to 2 days before your procedure or the day of your procedure.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.